TaskingAI/TaskingAI/README.md

 ## Why TaskingAI?

+### Problems with existing products

 The Assistant API from OpenAI, while robust for GPTs-like functionalities, has limitations due to its design where key functions like tools and documentation retrieval are tied to individual assistants.
 This structure can restrict flexibility in multi-tenant applications, where shared data is essential.

+### How TaskingAI solves the problem

 TaskingAI overcomes these obstacles by decoupling key modules, offering broader model support and an open-source framework.
 Its adaptability makes it a superior choice for developers needing more versatile, data-sharing capable AI solutions, particularly for complex, customizable projects.

+### Comparisons

-Here is a comparison between the mainstream agent development framework and TaskingAI:
+Here is a comparison table among the mainstream agent development frameworks and TaskingAI:

 | Feature                  | LangChain               | OpenAI <br/> Assistant API | TaskingAI               |
 | ------------------------ | ----------------------- | -------------------------- | ----------------------- |